masari-project/Masari-Marketing/Tutorials/Paper-Wallet/paper-wallet-guide.md

 After generating the wallet, four important items will be shown:
  * Public address - Used to recieve funds.
    ![public address](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Paper-Wallet/Images/public%20address.png)
- * Mnemonic seed: A method of storing the entire wallet that is easily recognizable to humans.
+ * Mnemonic seed - A method of storing the entire wallet that is easily recognizable to humans.
 This is all you need to restore your wallet at a later date.
    ![mnemonic seed](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Paper-Wallet/Images/mnemonic%20seed.png)
- * Private spend key and view key: There for information only, since they can be recovered from the mnemonic seed.
+ * Private spend key and view key - There for information only, since they can be recovered from the mnemonic seed.
 Commonly, the view key is used to setup a view-only wallet on a hot computer which can see incoming transactions as they are sent to your cold wallet.
    ![private keys](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Paper-Wallet/Images/private%20keys.png)

 Somewhere by your choosing, write down your *public address* and *mnemonic seed*.
 Make sure to keep a copy (or multiple copies) at all times in a secure place, as your wallet cannot be recovered if you lose your mnemonic seed.
 Also, never share this information with anyone except trusted parties.